ggreen/khem/README.md

 ### Data Access

 GemFire supports NO SQL operations to get region entry objects very quickly by a key.
+Regions are based on key/value pairs.
+Users can get a entry object directly from a region "get" operation by providing the key identifier.
+See the coding example below.

+    @Resource
+    Region<String, Molecule> molecules;

+    Molecule findMolecule(String key)
+    {
+        return molecules.get(key)
+    }

-It supports SQL like queries through its object query language.
+It supports SQL like
+queries through its object query language.
 With QOL you can select objects by particular attribute in a where clause.
 Its support simple and complex queries (nested queries).